 Purchase Explore Atlas Shrugged

 Terms of Sale: (1) You may share the podcasts with members of your household, but not beyond that.
-(2) You may share the study questions with members of your household, as well as with any participants in your online or in-person Atlas Shrugged reading group.
-Notably, (3) do not ever post the podcasts or study questions in any public forum.
+(2) You may share the study questions with members of your household, as well as with participants in your online or in-person Atlas Shrugged Reading Group.
+(3) Do not ever post the podcasts or study questions in any public forum.